Chicon (MH484r)

 Added Analysis:

 What is curious is whether the number in this man's name was once accompanied by a calendrical day sign.
 Chiconquiyauh would have the same Chincon- start to the name.
-Chicomacatl is a popular name, for example.
+Chicomacatl is also a popular name, for example.
 It combines the number seven--Chicom-, in this case, before a day name starting with a vowel, acatl (reed/cane).
 The ceramic piece here is not a day sign.
 It is also curious that it would be seen as necessary to reinforce the -con ending on the number.
 There is one other example, however (see below).
 Still, normally, we treat the calendrical names as a simplex glyph (of the day sign) and a notation (the number that is the companion of the day sign), placing it strategically in the calendar.
 As calendrical names evolved, it was more common to see the number drop away and the day sign remain.
+But an important exception is the personal name Macuilli (simply, "Five").
 That said, calendrics still figured importantly in Nahuas' religious views of the cosmos in 1560.

 Added Analysis, Credit: